Where to go on holiday in July

 If money is no object, Scott Dunn has some luxury staffed villas complete with private chef, host and nanny.

-Mainland Italy is a perfect holiday destination in July.
+Mainland Italy is one of the best holiday destinations in July.
 We recommend Le Marche for its luscious countryside and good-value accommodation.
 Or head south to Puglia where you can stay in a five-star masseria or one of these luxury self-catering trulli with pools.
 For something different, you could get ringside seats to the traditional Palio horse races in Siena.
 Or head to the Verona Opera Festival where you can see open-air performances in a candlelit Roman amphitheatre, the world’s largest opera stage.

 The Italian islands of Sicily and Sardinia have superb beaches: we recommend Forte Village in Sardinia and Verdura Golf & Spa Resort in Sicily – both world-class holiday ideas.
 July is also a great month to be on the Amalfi Coast.
 Find more holiday ideas in Italy.